 I was Born in a Small(ish) Town

 Upon entering through the West Baden gates my jaw dropped.
-French lick wasn’t the little hick town I had in my mind.
+French Lick wasn’t the little hick town I imagined.
 We passed by the West Baden Springs Hotel in awe.
-This mammoth building is registered as a US National Historic Landmark thanks to its massive dome.
+This mammoth building is a US National Historic Landmark thanks to its massive dome.
 Our confusion continued as we pulled into French Lick and found a surprisingly charming town with a ton of character.
-On the right there was a massive (MASSIVE) casino and hotel.
+On the right, there was a massive (MASSIVE) casino and hotel.
 On the left, tree-lined and picturesque hills.
-It was nothing like the dirt patch I had envisioned in my mind and was by far the nicest small town we had passed through along the way from Canada.
+It was nothing like the dirt patch I envisioned in my mind and was by far the nicest small town we had passed through along the way from Canada.

-After a less than fruitful stop at the French Lick Casino we continued on to our hotel – a Comfort Suites that was incredibly comfy.
+After a less than fruitful stop at the French Lick Casino, we went to our hotel – a Comfort Suites that was incredibly comfy.
 The Larry Bird nostalgia began there with a display in the lobby.
 In it, a write up on how this hometown hero dropped out of school to become a garbage man.
 Thankfully he returned to College a year later.
-Oh what could have been.
+Oh, what could have been.
 Stay in school kids!

 As for the bar itself, I couldn’t tell you how the food was or what do they have on tap.
 I was in a daze the whole time.
 The bar closed early so we thanked the staff and headed next door.
 That is when the gravity of what just happened sunk in.
-The trip was more than a success from that one visit and we had only been visiting French Lick for a few hours.[slideshow]
+Visiting Franch Lick was more than successful from this stop alone.

 Friendly French Lick

-We drank cheap drinks in the smoke filled small bar and chatted with locals about their town and their most famous resident.
+We drank cheap drinks in the smoke-filled small bar and chatted with locals about their town and their most famous resident.
 There was talk of Larry getting a big head and forgetting about his beloved French Lick but I paid no attention.
-I had a 10 year-olds expectations to maintain and was having none of it.
-We said our good nights and asked the bartender to call a us a cab (The only one in town) only to find that the driver decided to take the night off.
+I had a 10-year old’s expectations to maintain and was having none of it.
+We said our goodnights and asked the bartender to call us a cab (The only one in town) only to find that the driver decided to take the night off.
 Shit.
-There we were hopped up on cheap beer and a boy-hood adrenaline and no way home.
+There we were full up on cheap beer and boyhood adrenaline and no way home.

 No worries.
-It’s friendly French lick.
-The bouncer, who happens to be the friendly cooks son offered us a ride home.
+It’s friendly French Lick.
+The bouncer, who happens to be the friendly cook’s son gave us a ride home.
 What a country!

 Larry’s Childhood Home

-When asking our hotel hostess for directions all she could give me was a cross street and that she had never been up that way.
-This was a surprise as a lady working the night shift let on that the very owner of the hotel we are staying at had purchased the home and is turning it into a museum of sorts.
-By the looks of the house I’m not sure how credible that Intel was.
+When asking our hotel hostess for directions all she gave me was the cross street.
+This was a surprise as a lady working the night shift let on that the very owner of the hotel we are staying at bought the home and was turning it into a museum of sorts.
+By the looks of the house, I’m not sure how credible that intel was.
 I guess I will just have to return to French lick to find out for myself.

 What I do know is seeing his childhood home renovated and not resembling much of what I had in my mind made that visit 33 Brick Street that much more special.
 I mean seriously, his 86 MVP trophy and me smiling ear to ear.
 That alone made visiting French Lick Indiana, that small town, worth the detour and then some.